Tayyaba-Abro/Bike-Sales-Dashboard/README.md

-This repository contains a collection of **Tayyaba Abro's data analysis and visualization projects**.
+This repository contains a collection of **Tayyaba Abro's Data Analysis and Visualization Projects**.
 This include work done in Excel, SQL, Tableau, and other tools.

 **Projects**